edgedb/edgedb/docs/guides/auth/index.rst

 :edb-alt-title: Using Gel Auth

-EdgeDB Auth is a batteries-included authentication solution for your app built into the Gel server.
+|Gel| Auth is a batteries-included authentication solution for your app built
+into the Gel server.
 Here's how you can integrate it with your app.